isaac-gorman/js109/study_guides/wirtten_assesment/0_what_is_node/node.md

 Q: So what was NGINX, and Apache doing right and what are they doing wrong?

 **Apache vs NGINX**

 _concurrency x req/sec_

-![graph of apache vs nginx performance] (https://www.nginx.com/wp-content/uploads/2014/04/requests-per-second-nginx-vs-apache.jpg)
+![Image of graph of apache vs nginx performance] (https://www.nginx.com/wp-content/uploads/2014/04/requests-per-second-nginx-vs-apache.jpg)

 # Test!!